 - Optional toppings: salsa, guacamole, sour cream and minced fresh cilantro

-- In a large bowl, whisk one egg, salt, cumin, pepper and chili powder.
-Stir in potatoes, onion, green chilies and salsa.
-Bake in a preheated waffle maker coated with cooking spray until golden brown and potatoes are tender, 8-12 minutes.
+- In a large bowl, whisk 1 egg, salt, cumin, pepper and chili powder.
+Stir in potatoes, onion, green chiles and salsa.
+Bake in a preheated waffle iron coated with cooking spray until golden brown and potatoes are tender, 8-12 minutes.

 - Serve eggs with waffles and toppings of your choice.